kimjisung78/MCRepair/markdowns/Math_77.md

 ```
 <br>

-## 2. Used chunks and locations - 2 chunks / 10 locations
+## 2. Used chunks and locations - T3B
+* The number of used chunks: 2 chunks
+* The number of used locations: 10 locations
 ```java
 src/main/java/org/apache/commons/math/linear/ArrayRealVector.java: 721
 max += Math.max(max, Math.abs(a));